Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Using Graded Exercise to Get More EnergySkip to the navigation

-Walking is an excellent form of aerobic exercise for people who have chronic fatigue syndrome.
+Walking is an excellent form of aerobic exercise for people who have ME/CFS.
 Other gentle exercises, such as stretching, riding a bicycle or stationary bike, or swimming, are also good.
 Try to find a balance so that you are moving or exercising enough to benefit from it but not so much that you get overtired.
 Here are some things to think about:

 - Keep a positive attitude toward exercise.
 Redefine what "exercise" means in terms of what your body can handle.
 If you're not sure about it, try to put aside your doubts and your worries that it will cause a relapse.

 - Start very slowly.
 If you have not been very active lately, it is a bad idea to jump into a vigorous exercise program.
 Start with just a few minutes, or even 1 minute, of very gentle exercise, such as stretching.
 When you are comfortable with stretching exercises, add very short periods of a mild aerobic activity such as walking or swimming.

 - Increase very gradually.
 After you know that your body can tolerate this level of exercise over the course of several sessions, increase the length of your exercise session by only 1 minute.
 Rest often, and build up your exercise intensity a little bit at a time.
 Try to work up to at least 2½ hours of moderate exercise a week.footnote 2 One way to do this is to be active for at least 10 minutes 3 times a day, 5 days a week.